 The main feature of this logo is the updated letter “T.” The top element of the “T” is shaped like a curved line, resembling a leaf placed above the letter “i.”
 This element symbolizes the brand’s connection to nature, emphasizing that the products are made from fresh fruits.

 The font remains smooth and soft, with gentle height transitions and flowing lines, creating a sense of continuity and lightness.
-Unlike the previous version, where the text had an arched form, this logo uses a horizontal layout, making it more modern and suitable for various applications—from packaging to digital platforms.
+Unlike the previous version, which used an arched form, this logo uses a horizontal layout, making it more modern and suitable for a range of applications, from packaging to digital platforms.

 2024 – today

 The new Tropicana logo is associated with freshness and naturalness.
 The primary element of the emblem is the brand name, rendered in green.
 This color symbolizes nature, health, and freshness, making it a perfect fit for a fruit juice company.
-The central placement and large font size emphasize the importance and recognizability of the brand.
+The central placement and large font size emphasize the brand’s importance and recognizability.

 A key detail of the emblem is the orange circle that replaces the dot above the letter “i.”
 This symbolizes an orange, the main ingredient in Tropicana’s products.
 This bright, juicy spot adds energy and dynamism to the logo, making it more memorable.
 The orange color evokes associations with the sun and warmth, enhancing the tropical feel of the brand’s products.

-The font’s rounded and soft lines characterize it, making it visually pleasing.
+The font’s rounded, soft lines give it a pleasing visual appeal.
 It avoids sharp angles and harsh edges, creating an impression of trust and comfort.
-The rounded shape of the letters complements the idea of the product’s naturalness and smoothness.
+The rounded shape of the letters complements the product’s naturalness and smoothness.

-The text “The Original” and “Since 1947” is placed in a semicircle above and below the main name, highlighting the brand’s long history and tradition, instilling confidence in the quality of the product.
+The text “The Original” and “Since 1947” is placed in a semicircle above and below the main name, highlighting the brand’s long history and tradition and instilling confidence in the product’s quality.
 This element conveys that the brand has been, and continues to be, the original and enduring leader in the juice market since its inception.

 Font and Colors

-The most unfortunate period in Tropicana logos’ history was the scandalous version proposed by the Arnell Group agency in 2009.
+The most unfortunate period in Tropicana’s logo history was the scandal surrounding the Arnell Group’s 2009 proposal.
 The juice producer lost 20% of its sales in just a few months of its use.
-So sharp were the protests of customers dissatisfied with the redesign.
+So sharp were the customers’ protests against the redesign.
 They wanted to see the familiar style.
-Subsequently, the company’s management brought it back, tweaking it to match modern trends, leaving it well recognizable.
+Subsequently, the company’s management brought it back, tweaking it to match modern trends while keeping it well recognizable.

-A distinctive feature of this brand is the bold font, in which the letters are slightly curved.
+A distinctive feature of this brand is its bold, slightly curved font.
 The smooth arc-shaped lines without serifs indicate that this is a Hobo D. At the same time, they resemble two other typefaces: the Linotype Spitz Pro Black and the Kandira Extra Black.

-The color scheme is dominated by a green-orange palette that reflects the brand’s concept: natural orange juice taken from nature itself.
+The color scheme is dominated by a green-orange palette that reflects the brand’s concept: natural orange juice sourced directly from nature.
 This combination evokes confidence in the product and a sense of reliability.